 We're glad you're here!
 We hope you will find all you need to know about Browns Bay Presbyterian.

 With Gods help we can get through this.

 We are using the Family Centre Hall for Sunday Worship.
 We are sorting out the the church buildings, furnishings and equipment that bore the brunt of the water damage.
 These are exciting times.

 We are a community church comprised of people of all ages and various cultures.
 Our desire is to help people find and follow Jesus.
 This means we are discovering what it means to love God, love one another and love the community around about us.

-As you can see we are still active doing what we can for the community.
 You'll find more information about us from the links on the menu on the left.

 From the Pastor’s pen: